-The main objectives of bushfire management within the MPO Development Consent DA 92/97 boundary and on MACH Energy owned land are to minimise the risk of bushfires and to rapidly control any outbreaks that might occur.
+The main objectives of bushfire management within the MPO Development Consent SSD 10418 and Development Consent DA 92/97 boundary and on MACH Energy owned land are to minimise the risk of bushfires and to rapidly control any outbreaks that might occur.
 A Bushfire Management Plan has been developed and is implemented at the MPO (and for all MACH Energy-owned lands).
 The Plan includes control measures to protect people, property, assets, places of heritage value, threatened flora and fauna and to minimise the potential spreading of bushfires in and around the MPO.

 The control measures implemented to prevent and manage bushfires focus on minimising the amount of fuel available at the MPO and its surrounding land.
-These measures include:
+As described in the MPO Biodiversity Management Plan, these measures include (but are not limited to):

-- slashing of vegetation along roads and internal tracks which are used as fire trails and assist in dividing the site into control zones; - the use of livestock to reduce pasture-based fuel loads on land suitable for grazing; and - a network of water supply points to assist the NSW Rural Fire Service (RFS) with logistical support.
+- slashing of vegetation along roads and internal tracks which are used as fire trails and assist in dividing the site into control zones; - controlled burns to be undertaken under the advice of the NSW Rural Fire Service, at intervals across the site to create a mosaic fire pattern and allow fauna refuge in unburnt vegetation; - the use of livestock to reduce pasture-based fuel loads on land suitable for grazing; and - a network of water supply points to assist the NSW Rural Fire Service (RFS) with logistical support.